 There are also other deadlines you may need to consider.
-An example of this would be if the vehicle that caused your accident was a government vehicle or driven by a government employee on the job.
-These cases have additional requirements and their own process for notifying the municipal, parish, or state agency and filing a lawsuit.
+For example, suppose the vehicle that caused your accident was a government vehicle or the driver was a government employee on the job.
+These cases have additional requirements and deadlines for notifying the municipal, parish, or state agency and filing a lawsuit.

 Many Motorcycle Accident Cases Do Not Require Lawsuits

 Many motorcycle accident cases often settle without going to trial.
 Instead, victims file an insurance claim and request a payout based on their current and future damages.
 An attorney presents evidence to support the claim to the insurer representing the at-fault driver, and they negotiate an agreement.

 If this happens in your case, your legal team will help you understand what a fair agreement includes.
 You will always have the final say in accepting a settlement, but your attorney will offer advice.

 If you’re considering filing an insurance claim, you should still allow enough time to file a lawsuit.
 That way, if you change your mind later, you’ll have enough time to file.